Gewehr 98: Military accuracy standard

-According to pre World War I military instructions booklets new Gewehr 98 rifles firing S Patrone ball ammunition on average had 34 cm (3.9 MOA) vertical dispersion and 28 cm (3.2 MOA) horizontal dispersion at 300 m.
+According to pre World War I military instructions booklets new Gewehr 98 rifles firing the lighter WW1 154 grain S Patrone ball ammunition on average had 34 cm (3.9 MOA) vertical dispersion and 28 cm (3.2 MOA) horizontal dispersion at 300 m.
 New Karabiner 98AZ / Karabiner 98a (small receiver ring, shorter version of the Gewehr 98) firing S Patrone ball ammunition on average had 43 cm (4.9 MOA) vertical dispersion and 34 cm (3.9 MOA) horizontal dispersion at 300 m.
 Individual weapons can shoot better or worse than these averages.

 For comparison the acceptance accuracy requirements for various US service rifles at 100 yd as well as the British Lee Enfield No.4 Mk.I rifle at 100 ft.